Kiddie ride: Others

-While kiddie rides are primarily used to garner extra income for commercial areas like shopping malls, supermarkets and amusement centers, like classic arcade game machines they are becoming increasingly common in homes in many developed countries, usually bought by game collectors and families.
-This renaissance is being led by Denver-based Kiddie Rides USA, and has received coverage in many magazines including Time, Fortune, United Airline's Hemispheres, and on CNBC.
+Personal uses

+While kiddie rides are primarily used to garner extra income for commercial areas like shopping malls, supermarkets and amusement centers, they are also common in homes in many developed countries.
+This is being led by Denver-based Kiddie Rides USA and has received coverage in many magazines, including Time, Fortune, United Airlines' Hemispheres, and CNBC.
 Many of the rides are ex-location units which have been written off by the original owner, usually to make way for newer games or rides, and bought for a fraction of what they would cost brand new, either directly from the previous owner or on online auction sites like eBay.